AnikoBorosova/wdio_tests/README.md

-## Web tests created and executed by using webdriverio, Mocha and dot-reporter
+## Web tests created and executed by using WebdriverIO, Mocha and dot-reporter
 Website being tested: https://www.saucedemo.com/

 ---------------------

-## How to run the tests locally

 ### System Requirements: